Getting Started with Obsidian for D&D ✨

 Calendarium

-Alternatively, you can opt for the newer (and laregly similar) Calendarium plugin.
+Alternatively, you can opt for the newer (and largely similar) Calendarium plugin.

 Initiative Tracker

 Track initiative, HP, and AC for combat right inside Obsidian.
-Pair this with Fantasy Statblocks (see below) and you can even get statblocks from your initiative order.
+Pair this with Fantasy Statblocks (see below) and you can get statblocks from your initiative order.
+You can even build encounters.
 Pair this with Dice Roller and roll from those stat blocks!

 Initiative Tracker